ArenKDesai/Aren-s-Notes/botany lec 2.md

 Mendel used **cross-pollination** to study inheritance.
 Normally, pea flowers self-pollinate, creating pure-bred lines.
 Mendel took the pollen from one plant and transferred it to another, which allowed him to target for traits.
 He examined seven traits and discovered which traits were **dominant** (expressed) or **recessive** (masked).
 This was the F1 generation.
-He then **selfed** the F1 generation to create the F2 generation and discovered that the recessive traits would show up 25% fo the t
+He then **selfed** the F1 generation to create the F2 generation and discovered that the recessive traits would show up 25% of the time.